dmitry-ivanov/laravel-console-logger/README.md

 Another cool feature of email notifications is deduplication.
 Sometimes the same error can be produced many times.
 For example, you're using some external web service which is down.
 Or imagine that database server goes down.
 You'll get a lot of similar emails in those cases.
-Email notifications deduplication is the solution for those scenarios.
+Email notifications deduplication is the solution for these scenarios.

 Disabled by default, it can be enabled and also adjusted time in seconds, for which deduplication works.